 Noted for different reasons, Lamayuru Monastery in Ladakh is amongst the must-visit places of the region.
 Tourists visit the monastery to learn spirituality and to spend some time in the beautiful location in the sacred aura.
 It is also serving as the meditation centre.
 Lamayuru Trek takes one to the scenic location and peaceful environment of the monastery which is hypnotic.

 Being the oldest monastery in the region, it has a great history.
-Supported by different legends and believes, this is an interesting place to visit.
+Supported by different legends and beliefs, this is an interesting place to visit.
 Originally consisted of five buildings, now the monastery is left with one single building.
 Remains of the four buildings are the evidences of the original construction.
 Established in the 11th century, the monastery was founded by Mahasiddh Acharya Naropa.
 In its earlier days, it was serving as home to around 400 monks who used to practice Buddhism here.

 Lamayuru monastery is a collection of many shrines.
-Loaded with thankas and wall-paintings, the monastery looks amazing.
+Loaded with thangkas and wall-paintings, the monastery looks amazing.
 Architecture of the monastery includes the 'Dukhang', which is an assembly hall.
 Located on the right side, it has colourful depiction of directions about the life.
-En-lighting the life of a lama, these depictions are the guidelines for the monks.
+Enlightening the life of a lama, these depictions are the guidelines for the monks.
 It also has an image of teaching Buddha, which is also known as Vairocana.
 The temple also has a small cave, which is named as Norpa's cave.
 It is believed that this was the meditation place of Norpa.
 Another highlight of the temple is Kanshur, 108 volumes of the teachings by Buddha.